Posted by Wayne Brown on 20 Jan 2016

 However, healthcare is a new space for banks.
 Many banks are finding it beneficial to partner with payment technology companies with healthcare payment expertise to deliver these specialized services.
 Through an outsourced model, banks can leverage their technology partner’s high degree of technological skill, speed, and expertise to capture additional revenue.
 Moreover, a number of large Treasury Management banks are hiring experienced healthcare professionals to increase credibility within the industry and establish a leadership position, but many others are failing to evaluate the market opportunity and remain on the sidelines as a result.

 While some banks have built successful business divisions around medical banking and have sizable loans on their books, bad debt is still one of the largest problems plaguing providers.
-One reason why bad debt remains high in healthcare is because medical services are often completed before the provider is reimbursed.
+One reason why bad debt remains high in healthcare is that medical services are often completed before the provider is reimbursed.
 Furthermore, any amount that remains patient’s responsibility is usually delayed or becomes bad debt if not paid at the time of service.

 I recall a conversation with a small two-doctor medical practice that had over $300,000 in outstanding collections, a significant amount for a small practice.
 While an extreme case, many healthcare providers are in similar situations.
 However, providers agree that the right patient payment product can help reduce bad debt.
 Below are some of the benefits of patient payment solution for a provider based on industry data: